biya-coin/biyaliquid-docs/.gitbook/infra/run-node.md

 ## Interacting With The Node

-Once the node is up and running, there are a few ways to interact with a node, namely using the gPRC endpoints, REST endpoints, or `biyaliquidd` CLI.
+Once the node is up and running, there are a few ways to interact with a node, namely using the gPRC endpoints, REST endpoints, or `biyachaind` CLI.
 You can learn more here[#interacting-with-the-node](./#interacting-with-the-node "mention")

 ## Guides on Running Your Node